Project

 Avahi-daemon choosing VIP instead of interface IP

-Added by Chris Roadfeldt about 4 years ago.
-Updated about 4 years ago.
+Added by Chris Roadfeldt almost 5 years ago.
+Updated almost 5 years ago.

 Status: